Hungry Happenings

 Using two oval cutters, I made the eyes from black and white fondant.

-Add the fondant pieces by sticking them into the green frosting.
-Paint a bit of water to the backside of the black rope and stick it to the antlers.
+• Attach the light string to the antlers (Paint a bit of water to the backside of the black rope and stick it to the antlers.)

 Be sure to check out all my fun Christmas Recipes!